 - Recommended lifestyle changes, such as dietary changes, weight loss and exercise

 - Medication to control disorders of the inner ear and brain

 - Physical therapy and vestibular rehabilitation

 Our ultimate goal is to reduce or eliminate the symptoms of dizziness and imbalance, and prevent falls so you can get back to your normal daily activities.

 The Center uses a multidisciplinary approach to care.
 Together with specialists in the area of Ear, Nose and Throat, neurology, neuroradiology, audiology, and physical therapy, we address each patient's medical and rehabilitative needs.

 This multidisciplinary approach to patient care makes our facility a unique and outstanding resource for people with dizziness or balance problems, as well as the health care providers who work with them.

-Please complete the Balance Function Questionnaire and bring it with you when you come for your balance function testing.
+Please review these important instructions and complete the Balance Function Instructions & Questionnaire and bring it with you when you come for your balance function testing.